 As for those who evoke his memory or imagery for the sake of their respective causes, understand that Che would not have supported black or homosexual protests for equality.
 Che opposed freedom of speech, freedom of religion, freedom of the press, freedom of assembly, and the freedom to protest.
 This fact is amusing when you consider how often his image is used during such events.

-If you believe in things like exercising your power or having freedom of choice, and if you are idolizing Che, then understand that you are idolizing the wrong person.
-Nat Hentoff actually interviewed Che and asked him, “Mr. Guevara, can you see at any time in the future when there might be elections by freedom of choice in Cuba?”
+If you believe in exercising your power or having freedom of choice, and if you idolize Che, then understand that you are idolizing the wrong person.
+Nat Hentoff interviewed Che and asked him, “Mr. Guevara, can you see at any time in the future when there might be elections by freedom of choice in Cuba?”
 Che’s burst into laughter, saying: “Aqui?
 In Cuba?”
 (Hentoff, 2014) – If I were a betting man, I would bet that Che did not have that on the agenda.

 Che failed in life, and he failed in death.
 He really achieved little in the grand scheme of things.
 If that is not an example of a complete failure, then I do not know what is.
 I laugh when I see people wearing Che shirts or waving Che flags.
-Especially when you consider the classifications or demographics of those who are sporting the image and the irony of the context that such images are usually displayed.
-Seriously, it is a public display of utter ignorance, and sometimes I feel sorry for those who take part.
+Especially when you consider the classifications or demographics of those sporting the image and the irony of the context in which such images are usually displayed, seriously, it is a public display of utter ignorance, and sometimes I feel sorry for those who participate.
 Of course, I also view it as a voluntary dunce cap and appreciate the warning.

-Kind of scary when you look at it in retrospect and in context.
-Honestly, though, that shortlist is actually just the tip of the iceberg.
+It is truly scary when you look at it retrospectively and in context.
+Honestly, though, that short list is just the tip of the iceberg.
 Let me share with you one of my personal favorites.
-Recall a house hearing in 2008, when Maxine Waters bantered with oil executives like John Hofmeister, President of Shell Oil Company (Brown, 2017)?
+Recall a house hearing in 2008, when Maxine Waters bantered with oil executives like John Hofmeister, President of Shell Oil Company (Brown, 2017).
 Waters emphatically stated (referring to herself as “this liberal“), “And guess what this liberal would be all about.
 This liberal will be about socializing … um. …” Or better yet, take all the time you need to examine AOC.

 It is just sad.
 Maybe it is just scary.
 For some reason, the “promises” of socialism and communism endure – no matter how much history demonstrates their failures.